-Student Achievement:Summarize the student achievement trends and patterns observed by the team while completing this section of the report.
-What are the important trends and patterns that will support the identification of student, teacher, and leader needs?
+Student Achievement:Summarize the • Student achievement (GMAS) in Math EOG Assessment is a significant deficit. student achievement trends and patterns observed by the team while completing this • The majority of the testing population scored Below/Beginner Level in both section of the report.
+What are the Reading (84) 53.85% , Math (135) 87% important trends and patterns that will • The SPED had 0% of the tested population to score support the identification of student, Proficient/Distinguished Level teacher, and leader needs?